vvvv/The-Gray-Book/en/introduction/vl/lo_4_lookingAtNodes.md

 A process is something persistent.
 It sticks.

 Think of the whole program as a process.
 It sticks around for a while and evolves.
 Process Applications are modeled by this idea.
-They can be thought as little programs that stay around.
+They can be thought as little programs that stay around, like a living cell.

 Here are some process nodes: